forcedotcom/sfdx-scanner/messages/common.md

 # deprecationMessage

-We plan to stop supporting v4.x of Code Analyzer in the coming months.
-We highly recommend that you start using v5.x, which is currently in Beta.
-For information on v5.x, see https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html.
+Starting May 1, 2025, we no longer support v4.x of Code Analyzer.
+You should use v5.x of Code Analyzer instead.
+See https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html.
+For information about migrating from v4.x to v5.x, see https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/migrate.html.